dohear/dohear/README.md

 - Full-stack development
 - Data Science/Machine Learning

-As a person, outside of programming, I'm interested in:
+As a person outside of programming, I'm interested in:
 - Film (making and watching)
 - Music (I love all music!)
 - Classic Literature